Who's Who in the Hospital

 - Certified registered nurse anesthetist (CRNA): CRNAs specialize in giving and monitoring anesthesia.
 They prepare patients before procedures, administer anesthesia, and oversee recovery from anesthesia.
 CRNAs receive 2 to 3 years of training in this area.

 In addition to care from doctors and nurses during a hospital stay, kids may also see therapists with special training in different fields.

 Child life specialist: Child life specialists work to reduce stress and anxiety while kids are in the hospital.
 They do this in a variety of ways, helping kids deal with everything from getting blood drawn to missing home and coping with a diagnosis of a serious illness.
 They offer comfort and give kids a chance to play or to talk about feelings.
-A child life specialist often has training in social work.

 Health educator: This specialist works as part of a medical team, teaching patients about a particular health condition and how to manage it.
 Health educators are trained and certified.
 They often specialize in a particular field, such as diabetes or asthma.

 Dietitian: A dietitian plans meals for patients based on their medical condition and needs.
 A dietitian also might provide dietary guidance for kids to help them after they leave the hospital.

 Occupational therapist: An occupational therapist works with kids to improve coordination, motor skills, and skills needed to play, function in school, and perform routine activities (like hand-eye coordination).
 Kids in occupational therapy may be coping with health issues like birth defects, autism, juvenile rheumatoid arthritis, developmental delays, burns, amputations, or severe injuries.